Practical Driving Test

 If you make a mistake during any part of the test just try to forget it and carry on because if it’s not a serious mistake it might not affect your result.

-Your examiner can stop your test if they think your driving is a danger to other road users.
+Your examiner can stop and terminate your test if they think your driving is a danger to other road users.

 The test isn’t as bad as some would lead you to believe.
 If you take the time and effort to prepare properly you should have no problem passing.